hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 get to the correct solution.

-At the beginning the weight are set to random values between 0 and 1, or slided slightly.
+At the beginning the weight are set to random values between 0 and 1, or slid slightly.
 From the quick tests that I did it seems that for instance using learning rate of 0.3 it took 20000 iterations to get to a neural network that would XOR the values on it's inputs.